-Consistent with the prior literature, this study's participants perceived that the quality of their telemedicine visit, based on satisfaction, was largely the same as face-to-face visits.
-This was likely a result of feeling taken care of by a trusted clinician.
-Patients need to be satisfied with their care, which must be safe, effective, cost-efficient, respectful of patient preferences and values, and accessible to reduce health care disparities.
-However, the quality studies of telemedicine, including this one, are largely ones of process measures, not outcomes.
+Consistent with the prior literature,^{3,4,13} this study's participants perceived that the quality of their telemedicine visit, based on satisfaction, was largely the same as face-to-face visits.
+This was likely

-Studies of outcome measures for telemedicine are few; however, observational studies have raised concerns about the overuse of antibiotics and diagnostic tests.
-There are few randomized control trials, and these are largely from specialty care and are often noninferiority trials comparing telemedicine management to office management for 1 disease.
-Nonetheless, there are encouraging results for the geriatric population, postsurgical follow-up, and some mental health care.
-Willis et al call for a telemedicine diagnostic research agenda considering the domains of the patient, physician, electronic medical record platform, clinical context, and health system.
-Several of these domains were addressed by our participants, such as when patients discussed the challenge of telemedicine access and use, the clinician's change in workflow and team, and clinical context, meaning the prior knowledge of or relationship with a known clinician in contrast to having to establish rapport with a stranger.
-Consistent with prepandemic studies of primary care telemedicine, our participants described telemedicine as good for "simple problems," follow-up, basic questions, and remote treatment but considered face-to-face visits better for more serious or multiple problems.
-Although outcome quality measures in primary care are often not well aligned with the goal of primary care to partner with patients to address a broad array of health care concerns, matching the patient-perceived appropriate visit type and the outcomes of either telemedicine or face-to-face visits is an important future quality measure for primary care.
+Studies of outcome measures for telemedicine are few;16,18 however, observational studies have raised concerns about the overuse of antibiotics and diagnostic tests.16 There are few randomized control trials, and these are largely from specialty care and are often noninferiority trials comparing telemedicine management to office management for 1 disease.
+Nonetheless, there are encouraging results for the geriatric population,19 postsurgical follow-up,20 and some mental health care.21 Willis calls for a telemedicine diagnostic research agenda considering the domains of the patient, physician, electronic medical record platform, clinical context, and health system.22 Several of these domains were addressed by our participants, such as when patients discussed the challenge of telemedicine access and use, the clinician's change in workflow and team, and clinical context, meaning the prior knowledge of or relationship with a known clinician in contrast to having to establish rapport with a stranger.
+Our participants described telemedicine as good for "simple problems," follow-up, basic questions, and remote treatment but considered face-to-face visits better for more serious or multiple problems.^{4,5} Although outcome quality measures in primary care are often not well aligned with the goal of primary care to partner with patients to address a broad array of health care concerns,11,18,23 matching the patient-perceived appropriate visit type and the outcomes of either telemedicine or face-to-face visits is an important future quality measure for primary care.